kipchirchiralb/JavaScript-Concepts-23/asignments.md

 • Write a function to print all even numbers greater than 30 and below 50

-• Write a program that uses prompt() to ask the user for their name and age, and then uses alert() to display a message to the user.(BROWSER)
+• Write a program that uses prompt() to ask the user for their name and age, and then uses alert() to display a message to the user.(BROWSER) - - confrim()

 • Write a function that takes two numbers as arguments and returns the sum of the numbers.
 Then, call the function and RETURN the result.